cs394-w20/PlayerToo/README.md

 # Player, Too
-A marketplace for lending and borrowing boardgames
+PLayer, Too is a marketplace for lending and borrowing boardgames.
+It's a one-stop point for all boardgame lovers to rent and share their love for boardgames.

+How to use the app:
+Go to the link: https://boar-d6042.firebaseapp.com/

 ## Available Scripts